Updated: Apr 5

 What do you normally publish in an issue?

 We normally publish about 20 pieces each issue with two categories, prose and poetry.
 The prose category contains a broad range of genres like screenplays, spoken word, nonfiction, and fiction.
 For journalistic pieces, we publish those under the blog.
 In addition some prose and poem submissions are also published under the blog.

 Will you ever have team applications?

 Yes definitely!
 Right now I want to focus mainly on the Contest and the Love Letter Project but after my schedule clears up I will definitely work on expanding the team.
-I already have some positions in my mind like a prose contributor, blog contributor, and poetry contributor so be sure to stay tuned!
+I already have some positions in my mind like a prose editor blog contributor, and poetry editor so be sure to stay tuned!

 How has running a lit mag impacted your own writing?

 This is a great question!
 I personally believe that writers improve their writing by becoming readers.
 Working as an editor of a literary magazine means that I have to devote a lot of time to read all the wonderful and talented submissions.
 Since August, I have probably read around 300 poems, screenplays, blog submissions, and prose pieces.
 I had a lot of fun reading the different styles of writing and the different genres and themes.
 It definitely incentivized me to try new genres like screenplays and spoken word poetry.
 I also discovered that my diction has improved since August and I haven’t had a case of writer’s block in a long time.
 There are just so many inspiring stories out there!

 Why the name ‘Ice Lolly Review’?